ntwalibas/unitary-proposal/README.md

 Here is what is missing but is absolutely important to make the language more useful:

 - Multi-qubits types are not currently indexable.
-This is important in order allow applying controlled gates to the same variables for instance without splitting a single variable into 1-Qubit variables.
+This is important in order allow applying controlled gates to the same variable, for instance, without splitting a single variable into 1-Qubit variables.
 What are the semantics of indexing?

 ## Post-completion of the project